grapefrukt/esphome-optoma/README.md

 ### Bill of materials
  - ESP32 microcontroller (or similar)
  - [RS232 level shifter](https://www.sparkfun.com/products/449), I used one from SparkFun because it was readily available.
 Anything equivalent should work.
+ - A passive piezo speaker (optional, used to play a chime when the projector starts)
+ - A 3.5mm phono jack (optional, used to trigger a projector screen)

 ### Connection
 Wire up the RX/TX, VCC and GND connections between the adapter and your microcontroller.
 You may need to swap RX/TX to make things work.